hdvanegasm/warper/README.md

 Once you run the command, the warped image will be saved in the `assets` folder with the name `<name_dst_img>.jpg`.

+The parameters of the algorithm can be changed in the `config.json` file.
+The parameters are:
+- `max_strength`: defines the strength of the modification.
+The higher the parameter, the stronger is the deformation.
+- `max_random_mov`: defines the number of deformations applied to the image.
+- `curved_normalizer`: defines a normalizer factor to the curved folding.
+The The higher the parameter, the smaller the effect of the curved folding.
+- `resize_factor`: defines the length of the additional margin added to the original image to prevent the corners of the paper to be outside of the warped version.
+The smaller the paremeter, the thicker the margins.

 ## Benchmarking

 With the current implementation, the `hyperfine` command shows the following